hiveway/docs/Running/DevelopmentGuide.md

     yarn install --pure-lockfile

-By default the development environment wants to connect to a `etherhive_development` database on localhost using your user/ident to login to Postgres (i.e. not a md5 password)
+By default the development environment wants to connect to a `hiveway_development` database on localhost using your user/ident to login to Postgres (i.e. not a md5 password)

-To setup the `etherhive_development` database, run:
+To setup the `hiveway_development` database, run:

     bundle exec rails db:setup

-You can then run EtherHive with:
+You can then run Hiveway with:

     bundle exec rails server